hspazio/hermes/README.md

 ```

 ## TODO
+* Remove User from Message.
+User association for message is redundat because the User can only publish messages to the owned feeds.

 Temporary store messages for a period of time and allow fetching them if client was down and could not receive the callback
 * `GET /feeds/:feed_id/messages?from=20160326123244&to=20160417122032`